Barbed Wire Act 1893

 The Barbed Wire Act 1893 (56 & 57 Vict. c.
-32) was an Act of the Parliament of the United Kingdom.
+32) was an act of the Parliament of the United Kingdom.

-It provided that where barbed wire was placed adjoining a highway in such a manner as to pose a danger to people or animals using the highway, then the local authority was empowered to demand its removal; if the owner of the wire failed to remove it, the council could apply for a court order, and if this failed it was empowered to remove the wire and charge any expenses to the owner.
+The act provided that where barbed wire was placed adjoining a highway in such a manner as to pose a danger to people or animals using the highway, then the local authority was empowered to demand its removal; if the owner of the wire failed to remove it, the council could apply for a court order, and if this failed it was empowered to remove the wire and charge any expenses to the owner.

+Subsequent developments

-The Act has since been repealed by the Highways Act 1959 (7 & 8 Eliz.
+The whole act was repealed by section 312(2) of, and the twenty-fifth schedule to, the Highways Act 1959 (7 & 8 Eliz.
 2. c.
-25).
-Similar provisions are now included in section 164 of the Highways Act 1980.
+25), which came into force on 1 January 1960.